 To score the main biome type for each species, we first standardized all tip names according to the GBIF taxonomic backbone using the R package taxize (Chamberlain and Szöcs, 2013) and removed outgroups following the original publications of each phylogeny.
 We also pruned trees to remove tips of species with multiple entries in some phylogenies, leaving only one tip per species.
 We then downloaded all the 6,734,171 occurrence points linked with preserved herbarium specimens for the originally 26,232 species sampled in the 51 trees from GBIF (2023), using the POWO (2023) taxonomy and geographical information to filter non-native distributions and distribution inaccuracies.
 Because GBIF is prone to sampling bias, we also thinned occurrence points to one representative occurrence point per 1x1 grid cell for all species before further analyses (see Boyko et al., 2023 for detailed methodology).
 Our filtering was conservative and decreased the number of species with trustworthy information to 18,852.

 The remaining 1,425,819 points after filtering were overlaid on the World Wildlife Fund (WWF) map of terrestrial biomes (Olson et al., 2001).
-Biomes are generally defined as a combination of climatic factors that drive convergent and/or parallel evolution in certain plant traits, leading to characteristic vegetation typer (or physiognomies) under specific climatic conditions (Mucina 2019).
+Biomes are generally defined as a combination of climatic factors that drive convergent and/or parallel evolution in certain plant traits, leading to characteristic vegetation types (or physiognomies) under specific climatic conditions (Mucina 2019).
 Following Stebbins’ hypothesis, we binarized the original 13 terrestrial biomes into closed or open-canopy, dividing them along a precipitation gradient (Supplementary Information x).
 Occurrence points placed on biomes where precipitation is higher ("Tropical & Subtropical Moist Broadleaf Forests", "Tropical & Subtropical Dry Broadleaf Forests", "Tropical & Subtropical Coniferous Forests", "Temperate Broadleaf & Mixed Forests", "Temperate Conifer Forests", and "Boreal Forests/Taiga") were scored as closed-canopy biomes.
 Those occurring in areas of lower precipitation ("Tropical & Subtropical Grasslands, Savannas & Shrubland", "Temperate Grasslands, Savannas & Shrublands", "Flooded Grasslands & Savannas", "Montane Grasslands & Shrublands", "Tundra","Deserts & Xeric Shrublands", "Mediterranean Forests, and Woodlands & Scrub") as well as “Mangroves” were scored as open-canopy biomes (Figure sx).
 Species were scored as occurring in closed or open-canopy biomes when at least 25% of their occurrence points were found in that biome type.
 If at least 25% of their occurrence points were found in both biomes types, then the species was scored as widespread.
 All datasets and R scripts used in the curation process are available at xx.

 Diversification and hidden state modeling